Socialist Left Party: Feminism

 The party has promoted itself as a feminist party.
 In one of the Socialist Left's brochures published in 2005, it said, "The Socialist Left is a feminist party.
 We are fighting for a society where women and men have equal opportunities.
 This means that women should earn as much as men, that there must be more women in the top positions, and that there are welfare schemes that provide equality in the workplace."
 During the 2005 parliamentary election, one of the four main issues raised by party's youth wing was fighting against sexual harassment.
 In January 2005, Klassekampen asked 150 of the 169 representatives in parliament if they considered themselves feminist.
 According to the survey, the Socialist Left and the Liberal Party were the two most feminist, while The Progress Party was the least feminist party in parliament.

 Audun Lysbakken was Minister of Children and Equality from 2009 to 2012.
 Arild Stokkan-Grande claimed equality amongst men and women has been a major issue in government mainly because of the activities of the Socialist Left.
 He claimed that there were more women than men serving in the departments the party controlled.

-SV supports the 2008 Sex Purchase Law that criminalises purchasing sex, and the party wants to ban public strip shows.
+As of 2013, the SV supported the 2008 Sex Purchase Law that criminalises purchasing sex and said in 2013 that it wanted to ban public strip shows.

-The party supports the conscription to military services to also include women, which was enacted into legislation in 2015.
+In 2013 the party supported the conscription to military services to also include women, which was enacted into legislation in 2015.